tiberlab/tibercad/manual/Sphinx/Complete/modules/ETB.rst

     defines the regions associated to this ETB simulation

  ``atomistic_structure`` : string
     defines the name of the atomistic structure which  will  be  used  by ETB  to  create the  TB Hamiltonian.
-It  must be  the name  of  one  structure created  through an **Atomistic** block in  **Device**  section.
+It  must be  the name  of  a  structure created  through an **Atomistic** block in  **Device**  section.

  ``potential_simulation`` : string
     defines the name of the simulation (e.g.  ``driftdiffusion``) that can provide electric potential

  ``strain_simulation`` : string
-    defines the name of the simulation (e.g. ``elasticity``) that can provide elastic strain
+    defines the name of the simulation (e.g. ``elasticity``) that can provide elastic strain.
+The strain tensor can then be used to calculate the scaling of some ETB parameters.

  ``Harrison_scaling`` : boolean